 West Virginia and Regional History Center / West Virginia University / 1549 University Avenue / P.O.
 Box 6069 / Morgantown, WV 26506-6069 / Phone: 304-293-3536 / Fax: 304-293-3981 / URL: https://wvrhc.lib.wvu.edu/

-A&M 4437, William Allen Crow of Charles Town, Two Letters and Receipt Regarding Purchase of Slaves, West Virginia and Regional History Center, West Virginia University Libraries. https://archives.lib.wvu.edu/repositories/2/resources/6544 Accessed October 16, 2021.
+[Description and date of item], [Box/folder number], William Allen Crow of Charles Town, Two Letters and Receipt Regarding Purchase of Slaves, A&M 4437, West Virginia and Regional History Center, West Virginia University Libraries, Morgantown, West Virginia. https://archives.lib.wvu.edu/repositories/2/resources/6544 Accessed September 30, 2022.